niplav/site/notes.md

 How does this relate to [data=code](https://wiki.c2.com/?DataAndCodeAreTheSameThing)?

 [^1]: Actually not explained in detail anywhere, as far as I can tell.
-I'm going to leave out all motivation here.
 [^2]: Suggested by GPT-4.
 Stands for [joining, combining, uniting](https://en.wiktionary.org/wiki/%E5%90%88#Definitions).
 Also "to suit; to fit", "to have sexual intercourse", "to fight, to have a confrontation with", or "to be equivalent to, to add up".
 [^3]: Which is needed because tape states close to the output are more important than tape states early on.

-Area-Specific Low-Information Priors
+Field-Specific Low-Information Priors
 --------------------------------------

-* [~](https://www.metaculus.com/questions/1490/which-percentage-of-metaculus-questions-resolving-in-q1-2019-will-resolve-positively/)[4](https://www.metaculus.com/questions/804/1000th-binary-question-resolution-is-positive/)[0](https://www.metaculus.com/questions/1475/which-percentage-of-metaculus-questions-resolving-from-october-1st-to-december-31st-2018-inclusive-will-resolve-positively/)[%](https://rethinkpriorities.org/publications/data-on-forecasting-accuracy-across-different-time-horizons) of questions worth asking resolve as true
+* [~](https://www.metaculus.com/questions/1490/which-percentage-of-metaculus-questions-resolving-in-q1-2019-will-resolve-positively/)[4](https://www.metaculus.com/questions/804/1000th-binary-question-resolution-is-positive/)[0](https://www.metaculus.com/questions/1475/which-percentage-of-metaculus-questions-resolving-from-october-1st-to-december-31st-2018-inclusive-will-resolve-positively/)[​%](https://rethinkpriorities.org/publications/data-on-forecasting-accuracy-across-different-time-horizons) of questions worth asking resolve as true
-* One can expect a trait to, on average, have 50% heritability
+* One can expect a trait to, on average, have 50% heritability<!--TODO: links?-->